5 Signs Your Business Should Move Online

 For the most reliable host with incredible uptime and site speed, we always recommend people host their website with WP Engine.

-As with hosting, there are multiple platforms for building your site, from WordPress to Wix to Squarespace, or even Shopify for e-commerce.
+As with hosting, multiple platforms exist for building your site, from WordPress to Wix to Squarespace or even Shopify for e-commerce.

-The platform you choose may depend on the style of website you want, the type of information you want to showcase or the type of experience you want your guests to have.
-Many hosts have website templates that are unique to them, and marketing from providers such as Wix or Squarespace make it look like you can have your website online in minutes, but these platforms have limited options and are hard to update to a more robust solution as your business grows
+The platform you choose may depend on the style of website you want, the type of information you want to showcase or the experience you want your guests to have.
+Many hosts have website templates that are unique to them, and marketing from providers such as Wix or Squarespace makes it look like you can have your website online in minutes.
+Still, these platforms have limited options and are hard to update to a more robust solution as your business grows.

-A really amazing website takes a lot of skill and hours and hours of work to piece together seamlessly.
+A fantastic website takes a lot of skill and hours and hours of work to piece together seamlessly.

-Some websites look cheap to set up yourself initially but require expensive add-ons to get things like shopping carts, click-to-buy and secure e-payments, as well as needing a lot of tech knowledge to set them up smoothly.
-In the long run, having a web designer on your team works out to be cost-effective, especially if you also avoid buying a costly pay-by-the-year template that doesn’t give you the effect you were hoping for.
+Some websites look cheap to set up yourself initially but require expensive add-ons to get things like shopping carts, click-to-buy and secure e-payments, and need a lot of tech knowledge to set them up smoothly.
+In the long run, having a web designer on your team is cost-effective, especially if you also avoid buying a costly pay-by-the-year template that doesn’t give you the effect you were hoping for.

-Keep in mind that many templates are quite rigid and won’t allow you to bring in additional fonts or make layout changes.
+Remember that many templates are rigid and won’t allow you to bring in additional fonts or make layout changes.
 Because of this, you are best to talk to your website designer about what templates they recommend for the look you want, as they will have a better understanding of the bigger picture and will have tried and trusted designs you can look at.

-Remember this is your business, not a hobby.
-You want your website to reflect your professional ability as well as show your customers you are trustworthy and experienced.
+Remember, this is your business, not a hobby.
+You want your website to reflect your professional ability and show your customers you are trustworthy and experienced.

 You will also need to consider what you want your website to do and how many pages you need.
-Blogs, shopping carts, galleries all have different functions and will determine your template and web design.
+Blogs, shopping carts, and galleries have different functions and will determine your web design.

-Even if you don’t have a blog already it’s worth considering getting one started.
+Even if you don’t have a blog already, it’s worth starting one.
 It will help establish your credibility and reach.

 Content

-Content is the most important ingredient.
-You can have the world’s most incredible website build, but if the content is inferior, too brief, it has missing links or broken pages, no one is going to trust your business or product.
+Content is the most critical ingredient.
+You can have the world’s most incredible website, but if the content is inferior, too brief, missing links or broken pages, no one will trust your business or product.

-Investing in great content through time or money is what makes a website work.
+Investing in great content through time or money makes a website work.

 Your website is unique to you, your business and your customer’s need.
-The number of pages you have it just about limitless, but think of what is relevant and stick to what you actually need.
-More pages mean more maintenance and it can make the site harder to navigate.
+Your number of pages is limitless, but think of what is relevant and stick to what you need.
+More pages mean more maintenance, making the site harder to navigate.

 Most websites cover the following as a base